Azure/terraform-azurerm-avm-res-devopsinfrastructure-pool/README.md

 ### <a name="input_subscription_id"></a> [subscription\_id](#input\_subscription\_id)

 Description: The subscription ID to use for the resource.
+Only required if you want to target a different subscription the the current context.

 Type: `string`